iTwin/itwinjs-core/README.md

 | imodeljs-core/source/backend/lib/  | imodeljs-backend  |
 | imodeljs-core/source/test/lib/     | Not published     |

-Note that imodeljs-core/source/common/ is built into both the imodeljs-frontend and imodeljs-backend packages.
+Note that imodeljs-core/source/common/ is built into both the **imodeljs-frontend** and **imodeljs-backend** packages.

+### Publishing

+Publishing is now a 2 step process as there are 2 separate packages.
+Generally, imodeljs-frontend and imodeljs-backend are published at the same time, but there could be cases of frontend-specific or backend-specific fixes.
+Note that any change to a "common" file is a change to both the **imodeljs-frontend** and **imodeljs-backend**.

+### Publish imodeljs-backend

+1. Change to the backend directory: `cd source/backend`
+2. Publish: `npm publish`

+### Publish imodeljs-frontend

+1. Change to the frontend directory: `cd source/frontend`
+2. Publish: `npm publish`

 ## Other NPM Scripts